canizarl/heliospacecraftlocation/README.rst

 Contributions and comments are welcome using Github at: https://github.com/canizarl/solarmap

-Please note that project-name requires:
+Please note that SolarMAP requires:

 - SunPy
 - Astropy